 To relieve blister-related pain, drain the fluid while leaving the overlying skin intact.
 Here's how:

 - Wash your hands and the blister with soap and warm water.

-- Swab the blister with iodine or rubbing alcohol.
+- Swab the blister with iodine.

 - Sterilize a clean, sharp needle by wiping it with rubbing alcohol.

 - Use the needle to puncture the blister.
 Aim for several spots near the blister's edge.
 Let the fluid drain, but leave the overlying skin in place.